robtherich/vr/README.md

 **HTC Vive**

 The [Steam and SteamVR](http://store.steampowered.com/steamvr) should be installed & calibrated.
 They are free, but you need to create a Steam account (also free).

+## History

+This package draws from earlier work supporting HMDs in Max since the Oculus DK1 in 2013 -- [see this epic forum topic](https://cycling74.com/forums/oculus-rift).

+Thanks to KCOUL, Mathiew Chamagne, Dale Rosen for additional contributions!